It’s Not the Market Slowing You Down

 Why it feels like progress has slowed

-From the outside, this feels like the market has slowed down.
-In reality, it is often the investor’s capacity to act that has changed.
+An investor who previously operated within a certain price range may find that range narrowing, with approvals becoming more sensitive and lending decisions less forgiving.
+From the outside, this feels like the market has slowed down, when in reality it is the investor’s capacity to act that has changed.

 The real bottleneck

-Many investors approach each purchase in isolation, focusing on securing the asset without fully considering how that decision impacts future borrowing capacity.
-Over time, this can lead to inefficient lending structures, increased servicing pressure, and reduced flexibility.
+The limitation is not always external, but often structural in nature.
+Many investors approach each purchase in isolation, focusing on securing the asset without fully considering how that decision impacts future borrowing capacity and overall portfolio flexibility.

-At that point, the assumption is often that the market has become more difficult.
-But in many cases, the structure supporting the portfolio has not been designed for continued growth.
+The issue tends to surface later, when expansion is attempted and the same approach no longer produces the same outcome.
+At that point, it is often assumed that the market has become more difficult, when in reality the structure supporting the portfolio has not been designed for continued growth.

 This is explored more deeply in Why Your Property Portfolio Might Stop at Two Properties, where the limitation is not the availability of opportunity, but the way borrowing capacity is managed over time.